edelyn/NpmPackages/fetch-state/README.md

 Unless otherwise specified, the baseUrl above will prepend the url.
 The only required parameter is the url.

+_Note: The loadState method returns a cancellation function that can be used to cancel the call._

 ### Usage

 Here is a simple page that uses this hook.